With Brian Laundrie dead, here's where else authorities could look for answers on what happened to Gabby Petito - KRDO

 Laundrie’s remains were found Wednesday in the Florida reserve authorities had been combing through for more than a month.
 Over the summer, the couple embarked on a cross-country road trip, from which Laundrie returned to their North Port, Florida, home alone on September 1, police say.
 On September 11, Petito’s parents reported her missing.
 Laundrie, without talking to authorities during Petito’s disappearance, left his home September 13 and was not seen again, his parents later told police.

+“Brian Laundrie’s autopsy has not provided a manner or cause of death and his remains are now being transferred to an anthropologist,” attorney Steven Bertolino told CNN.

+Bertolino said the family plans to cremate Laundrie’s remains and will not have a funeral service.

-The young woman’s remains were recovered in Wyoming on September 19.
+Petito’s remains were recovered in Wyoming on September 19.
 A coroner ruled she died by strangulation.
-But little else is known — at least to the public — about what led up to Petito’s death.
+But little else is known — at least to the public — about what led up to her death.

 Though authorities have not explicitly connected Laundrie to Petito’s death, they have said he was among the last people to see her alive.
 “Two people went on a trip, and one person returned,” North Port Police chief Todd Garrison said in September.